My Dice Collection

 • Variations on the theme of twenty.
 Icosahedra and a log.
 The green one in the center has two twenties.
 It's for cheating, though I've never used it.
 The orange translucent one on the right is the oldest die I have.
 It's all that's left of the dice that came with my Basic Dungeons and Dragons kit.
 It holds a special place in my heart.

 • Other dice.
-There's a 100-sided die (the shape is a "Zoochihedron," essentially a golfball with numbers on it), a 34-sided regular triangular dihedron (used in Dutch lotteries), and two 30-sided rhombic tricontahedra (one with numbers, and one with letters).
+There's a 100-sided die (essentially a golfball with numbers on it), a 34-sided regular triangular dihedron (used in Dutch lotteries), and two 30-sided rhombic tricontahedra (one with numbers, and one with letters).